 Server Network — Surprisingly Large Network for a Small VPN

 PandaVPN has server locations in 80 countries, including the US, UK, Russia, and China.
-It’s hard to find VPNs with servers in China and Russia, so this might be a bonus point if you’re looking to access content that’s geo-restricted to those countries.
+It’s hard to find VPNs with servers in China and Russia, so this might be a bonus point, as it should be able to safely access Chinese and Russian websites from anywhere.

 That said, there’s a reason why many VPNs don’t have servers in China and Russia.
 Servers in those countries are subject to anti-privacy legislation, so they can’t guarantee your privacy and safety.
 It’s safer to use a server in a neighboring country if you want complete anonymity.